 Current Job Opportunities

-Clinical and Social Services Director
+Reports to: Clinical & Social Services Director

 Plan, coordinate, and deliver on-site psycho-educational support groups for students at Title I schools in collaboration with Communities In Schools of Central Texas.